 • Social and Emotional Learning (SEL)

-Psychoactive drugs, substances that alter brain function and mood, play a significant role in human culture and society.
-While many are used for legitimate medical purposes under professional supervision, the misuse and abuse of these drugs pose substantial health risks.
-In conclusion, while psychoactive drugs can have therapeutic uses, their misuse and abuse present significant challenges.
-Addressing the complex factors contributing to substance abuse, providing effective treatments and promoting preventive measures are vital steps in mitigating the adverse effects of psychoactive drug abuse on individuals and society as a whole.
+Psychoactive drugs, which affect brain function and mood, have a significant impact on human culture and society.
+While many are used for legitimate medical purposes under professional supervision, their misuse and abuse pose serious health risks.
+In summary, although psychoactive drugs have therapeutic applications, their misuse and abuse present considerable challenges.
+Addressing the complex factors contributing to substance abuse, offering effective treatments, and promoting preventive measures are crucial steps in reducing the negative effects of psychoactive drug abuse on individuals and society.

 • Categories of Psychoactive Drugs